aranya-project/aranya/crates/daemon/src/policy.md

 ## CreateChannel

 ### CreateBidChannel
-Creates a bidirectional "APS" channel for off-graph messaging.
+Creates a bidirectional "AFC" channel for off-graph messaging.
 This is an ephemeral command, which means that it can only be emitted within an ephemeral session so that it is not added to the graph of commands.
 Furthermore, it cannot persist any changes to the factDB.

 The `create_bidi_channel` action creates the `ChannelKeys`, encapsulates them for the peer and the author, and sends the encapsulations through the `CreateBidiChannel` command.
 When processing the command, the user will decapsulate their keys and store them in the shared memory DB.

 ```policy